Sylvainyabre/Student-Management-Platform/README.md

 ## Project Proposal
 - ### What will the application do? ###

-The application will store and manage the list of classes in a school with their respective students.
+The application will store and manage the list of classes (as in a school) with their respective students.
-Students in the same class take the same set of subjects.
+All students take the same set of subjects.
 Each subject will have three exams, two midterm exams worth 25% each and a final exam worth 50%.
 The final grade for a student in a given grade level with be computed using this scheme.
-The application will  allow the admin to create a class, register new students, delete students who leave the school or the class, or  update the personal information of existing students.
+The application will  allow the admin to  register/add new students, delete students who leave the school or the class, or  update the grades of existing students.
-The application will rank all the students in a class based on  overall GPA and grade in each subject.
 Also, the admin can print the list of all students in a class ranked by GPA/overall average Finally, the application can  print the transcript of a student.
 -------------
 - ### Who will use it?

-The application is intended to be used by a *high school principal* in charge of a particular grade/level or any school official in charge of managing students and grade reporting.
+The application is intended to be used by a *high school principal* or any school official in charge of managing students and grade reporting them.
 - --------------
 - ### Why is this project of interest to you?